 Here you will find everything you need to know about what is required to successfully complete your degree.

-This emphasis is for those who plan to work in a vocational ministry or a church context and do not have previous biblical training.
-The Bible and Theology emphasis in MAGDJ includes earning a certificate offered by Multnomah Biblical Seminary (MBS) in Bible Foundations.
-This emphasis will ensure that you integrate biblical and theological education in the field of Global Development and Justice in a way that prepares you for Christian ministry.
+This certificate is for those who plan to work in a vocational ministry or a church context and do not have previous biblical training.
+The Bible Foundations certificate in MAGDJ includes earning a certificate offered by Multnomah Biblical Seminary (MBS).
+This will ensure that you integrate biblical and theological education in the field of Global Development and Justice in a way that prepares you for Christian ministry.
 Your biblical and theological literacy will increase as you develop knowledge of both historical figures and biblical passages in the Old and New Testaments.

-As an equipped, Christian leader, you will be ready to serve in mission, global development, and justice initiatives around the world where there is a great need.
+As an equipped, Christian leader, you will be ready to serve in community development, justice, and peace work initiatives, both domestically and abroad.
 With your M.A. in Global Development & Justice, you will be prepared for any of the following careers:

 |• Development and Relief Specialist||• Community Development Worker||• Missions and Outreach Pastor|